mdtanker/python_package_template/README.md

     - If the install and test above worked then we can change from TestPyPI to normal PyPI.
     - in `.github/workflows/cd.yml` comment out or delete the last line: `repository-url: https://test.pypi.org/legacy/`.
 Now any future reruns of this action will release to PyPI.
     - In this case, since the GitHub release has already been made, we need to manually trigger the `CD` workflow in GitHub.
-        - At [this link](https://github.com/mdtanker/python_package_template/actions/workflows/cd.yml), click the `Run workflow` button.
+        - At [this link](https://github.com/organizationname/samplepackagename/actions/workflows/cd.yml), click the `Run workflow` button.
         - This should build the package and release it to PyPI.
 10) Set up publishing on Conda-Forge
+    - create a [conda-forge recipe and feedstock](https://conda-forge.org/docs/maintainer/adding_pkgs/#creating-recipes) with the below instructions:
+        - Create a new environment using : `mamba create --name grayskull grayskull`
+        - Activate this new environment : `conda activate MY_ENV`
+        - Generate the recipe : `grayskull pypi --strict-conda-forge https://github.com/organizationname/samplepackagename`
+        - this should create a `meta.yaml` file, which is the recipe.
+    - fork and clone the [stage-recipes](https://github.com/conda-forge/staged-recipes) repository on conda-forge.
+    - checkout a new branch : `git checkout -b samplepackagename`
-    - create a conda-forge feedstock
+    - create a new folder : `staged-recipes/recipes/samplepackagename`
+    - copy your `meta.yaml` file into this folder, remove the `meta.yaml` from wherever it was generated.
+    - commit and push your changes to your fork, and in the main [repository](https://github.com/conda-forge/staged-recipes) open a PR.
 11) Set up ReadTheDocs for the documentation website
     - log into ReadTheDocs using your GitHub account.
     - click `Add project` and ssearch for your repository.